Toddler Program

 Ages 2 years old.

-The toddlers at I Can Preschool and Child Care experience educator interactions that are highly receptive to their individual needs.
-These efforts promote the social - emotional, language, and cognitive development of our toddler students.
+The toddlers at I Can Preschool and Child Care benefit from educator interactions that are highly receptive to their individual needs.
+Our toddler program supports school readiness by introducing students to the expectations of future classroom settings and early education experiences.
+These efforts promote the social - emotional, language, cognitive, and perceptual and motor development of our youngest learners.
 We provide a nurturing environment that cultivates frequent opportunities for learning, relationship building, and family engagement.
-Our research and evidence based responsive caregiving techniques and curriculum are guided by the publications made available by the Child Development Division, California Department of Education (CDE).
+Our research-based curriculum and responsive caregiving techniques are guided by the publications made available by the California Department of Education (CDE) Child Development Division, and the California Department of Social Services (CDSS).

 Curriculum

-The curriculum that is provided for our toddler students focuses on the four domains of development as outlined in the California Infant/Toddler Learning and Development Foundations, published by the CDE in 2009.
-The domains are represented in the following areas of early child development, social emotional development, language development, cognitive development, and perceptual and motor development.
-Our Schedule of Daily Activities and our Daily Lesson Plans directly align with the developmental foundations for toddlers age 24 - 36 months.
-Our curriculum framework is inspired by the California Infant/Toddler Curriculum Framework, published by the CDE in 2012.
+The curriculum that is provided for our toddler students focuses on the five domains of development as outlined in the California Infant - Toddler Learning and Development Foundations (ITLDF), Second Edition, published by the CDSS in 2025.
+The domains are represented in the following areas of early childhood education, social and emotional development, approaches to learning, language development, cognitive development, and perceptual and motor development.
+Our Schedule of Daily Activities and our Daily Lesson Plans directly align with the ITLDF for ages 24 - 36 months.
+Our curriculum framework is inspired by the California Framework for Infant – Toddler Learning and Development, published by the CDSS in 2025.
 Curriculum implementation is structured by the Universal Design for Learning (UDL) in Early Childhood Education.
 Applying UDL safeguards our ability to deliver early education that is culturally responsive, equitable, inclusive, and flexible.
-The goal of our toddler program is to provide student readiness for the expectations of future classroom settings and early education experiences.

 Environment